twobombs/thereminq-graphs/README.md

 # thereminq-graphs

-This repo contains Images made with
+This repo contains images made with
 - TereminQ https://github.com/twobombs/thereminq

+Many, many thanks go out to the lead developers of Qrack and Bonsai for making this possible and for enduring all my questions.
 - Qrack https://github.com/vm6502q/qrack
 - Bonsai https://github.com/treecode/Bonsai

-Many, many thanks go out to the lead developers of both projects for making this possible and for enduring all my questions.
 <br>

 The data used for the images below are generated with buildscripts in ThereminQ